Temporal Validation Changes the Apparent Public-Health Utility of Under-Five Mortality Prediction in Bangladesh: A

-Limitations.
 Several limitations deserve acknowledgment.
+The DHS captures children born within 5 years prior to the survey, so most test children were less than 60 months old at interview, creating incomplete theoretical follow-up for under-five mortality.
+Discrimination is robust to censoring restrictions of up to 36 months at interview (AUROC remains within bootstrap CI overlap of the primary), but the restriction to children observed for the full 48 months yields a smaller sample (n = 1 256) and a non-overlapping AUROC of 0.66 (Additional file 2: Table S4).
+Censoring therefore remains a substantive limitation for any deployment that targets late-childhood mortality after infancy.

-The DHS captures children born within five years preceding the survey; all test children were less than 60 months at interview, however, only 16\% of deaths occur after age 12 months, thus, censoring bias should be minimized.
-Missing data rates were similar across divisions (55-58\% for healthcare variables) and complete case analysis as sensitivity produced consistent results.
-Additionally, features such as birth size and delivery mode are captured post-birth; therefore, deployment is restricted to postpartum screening rather than prenatal prediction.
+Missing-data rates were similar across divisions for several healthcare variables, but missingness was associated with mortality for some variables.
+The tested imputation strategies did not materially change temporal XGBoost discrimination, but multiple imputation with chained equations should be considered in future work.
+Features such as birth size and delivery mode are captured post-birth; therefore, deployment is restricted to postpartum screening rather than prenatal prediction.
+External validity beyond Bangladesh is not established: the findings reflect Bangladesh's specific demographic and health-system context, DHS variable continuity across the 2011/2014/2017/2022 rounds, and marked division-level heterogeneity.
+Generalisation to other LMIC contexts requires explicit cross-country temporal validation.
 Finally, the observational nature of DHS data prevents causal interpretation of predictor effects.